-Most bridal shops like to start alterations 3 months from the wedding.
-In our shop we understand that timelines can be tight so we typically like to have at least 4 alteration appointments at least 10 days apart to make sure the gown is beautiful.
-We also have the option of rush alterations which can range from 4 appointments 7 days apart to 3 day alterations.
+A lot of bridal boutiques will start alterations 3 months from the wedding date, but in our shop we understand that timelines can be tight.
+For us, we typically like to have at least 4 alteration appointments at least 10 days apart each, to make sure the gown is perfect.
+We also have the option of rush alterations, which can range from 4 appointments 7 days apart, to 3 day alterations.
 Your stylist will work with your wedding date to make the perfect alteration schedule for you.

 Taking in/Letting out

 More often than not, the dress will come in a bit bigger than anticipated, or maybe the bride lost some weight.
 No need to fear!
 The seamstress will take in your gown to make it fit better.
 She finds the seams in the gowns and brings them in tighter to fit you better.
 Similarly, if the gown is fitting a bit smaller than expected, then the seams can be let out a bit to be more comfortable.

 Brides always wonder “What bra am I supposed to wear with this dress?”
 The answer is easy!
 You don’t!
 To make you more comfortable and to avoid the appearance of straps, the seamstress will put bra cups in your gown.
 These cups help to support your chest while still keeping the shape of the gown.

 Most brides love to accentuate their figures.
 Boning is one way of doing this.
 Boning is a structure through the front portion of the gown that helps maintain shape and give support to both the bride and the dress.
 If a gown doesn’t have boning, the seamstress can put some in for a better fit.
 Or, if the boning is unwanted, it can be removed.